CaRMS - CMG Stream

 In addition, residents rotate through Princess Margaret Hospital, where they gain experience in the diagnosis and management of ocular oncology.

-There are no mandatory rural rotations, but residents have considerable elective and selective time during their senior years and are encouraged to pursue community rotations and international electives.
+We are currently introducing a mandatory PGY5 rural rotation in Northern Ontario that will typically require 1-2 trips per senior resident, 1 week each time. but residents have considerable elective and selective time during their senior years and are encouraged to pursue community rotations and international electives.

 Additional Information